Jaolito/Asst3/assignment3/readme.md

 We have designed our system to use 500 blocks, each of 512 bytes.
 Each iNode is directly mapped to blocks in the diskfile based on whether it is an iNode for a file or directory.
 If the iNode is for a file, it will point to blocks on the disk designated for files.
 A directory iNode, however, will point to both file blocks and other directories (other iNodes).
 This essentially means that we can have at most 500 iNodes.

-Inside the iNode you will find the data block it points to, an iNode id, name, type (Directory or File), a boolean is_open, file size and access mode (Read, Write).
+Inside the iNode you will find the data block it points to, an iNode id, name, type (Directory or File), a boolean is_open, file size and access mode (Read, Write), and a timestamp for when the node was last accessed, modified and changed.
 In addition to these, we also keep track of the relationships between iNodes.

 ```c
 struct i_node {